DESIHIGH/desihigh.github.io/dev/template.md

 If the posts have a `lang` field in their front matter, the posts will be displayed with a flag icon representing the language of the post (see [Translations](#translations)).
 If the posts have a `categories` field including the language code, they can be filtered by language trough the [Language selector](#language-selector).

-If the posts have a `summary` field in their front matter, it will be displayed as a short description of the post.
-If not provided, the first paragraph of the content will be used as the summary.
+If the posts have a `excerpt` field in their front matter, it will be displayed as a short description of the post.
+If not provided, the first paragraph of the content will be used as the excerpt.

 ### Pagination
 Include a pagination bar that displays the page navigation links, a previous and next button, and the current page number.